pierre-rouleau/pel/doc/pel-manual.rst

 single file external packages that PEL uses and which are not supported by the Elpa-compliant sites.

-An easy way to do this from a shell is:
+An easy way to do this from a shell is shown below.

 **Do this:**